 Jan.
 2 is World Introvert Day.
 Although not an official holiday, World Introvert Day has been celebrated by introverts around the world since 2011.
-It’s not a coincidence that World Introvert Day falls immediately after New Year’s Day; the idea is for introverts to take time to recharge after the chaos of the holiday season.
+It’s not a coincidence that World Introvert Day falls immediately after New Year’s Day; the idea is that introverts take time to recharge after the chaos of the holiday season.
 No more forced socializing and uncomfortable small talk in the name of being festive.
 World Introvert Day is all about pajamas and Netflix.

-World Introvert Day is also a time to bring awareness to introversion — and remember why being an introvert is something awesome, not shameful.
-So here are 12 reasons to celebrate introverts on this day (and really, every day of the year).
+It’s also a day to bring awareness to introversion — and remember why being an introvert is something awesome, not shameful.
+As I explain in my book, here are 12 reasons to celebrate introverts (every day of the year).

 Why We Should Celebrate Introverts

 I have an introverted friend who is basically a walking encyclopedia of Celtic myth.
 For example, if you ask him about the hero Cú Chulainn, he can not only tell you how he died but also what kind of chariot he drove around in.
 Listening to him talk, I’ve found myself thinking, “Wow, he really knows his stuff!”
 That’s because introverts love learning and adding to their vast stores of specialty knowledge.
 It’s no surprise that introverts often become experts in their field.